Prag8855/aab/content/glossary/SEPA-Überweisung.md

 You can make a SEPA transfer at the bank, in your banking app, or with online banking.
 You can also sign a [direct debit authorization](/glossary/SEPA-Lastschriftmandat).

-If you want to transfer money to a bank that does not support SEPA transfers, use [Wise](/out/transferwise), [PayPal](https://www.paypal.com/) or wire transfers.
+To transfer money to a bank that does not support SEPA transfers, use [Wise](/out/transferwise), [PayPal](https://www.paypal.com/) or wire transfers.